 What are Zoom icebreakers?

-Zoom icebreakers are questions or activities that encourage discussion and facilitate conversation among team members.
+Zoom icebreakers are games, questions or activities that encourage discussion and facilitate conversation among team members.
 These games help teammates feel more comfortable with each other.

 What are some good Zoom icebreakers for large groups?

 Good Zoom icebreakers for large groups accommodate many people and encourage discussion.
 For example, Best Baker, Future News, and Bingo.

 Press "CTRL + D" or "Command + D" to bookmark this page for updates.

 You can follow us on LinkedIn for team building tips!